LouisJULIEN/python-basic/README.md

 - Flask server
 - Payload check with pydantic
+- pytest tests with Flask route testing and monkeypatch example
 - PostgresSQL ORM and migration with SQLAchemy and Alembic.
-Includes pgvector.
+Includes pgvector
 - Ready to build Docker image
 - Basic routes